astrolabsoftware/fink-schema/schemas/README.md

 This is the Avro schema meant to describe the alerts based on telescope source, augmented with the various Fink science modules

 Every contribution of the Fink schema is assigned a version id (incuding the telescope one, which is provided by the telescope itself).
-The assembled Fink schema receives a Fink version id and described n the 'Fink_M.m.conf' file.
+The assembled Fink schema receives a Fink version id and described n the ``Fink_M.m.conf`` file.

+Contributions exist as source/<name>_M.m.avsc files